Welcome to St Peter's Year 6.

-Our names are Mrs Moreton (Y6 teacher) and Mrs Read (our class teaching assistant).
-We work together as a team to make sure every day in school is as enjoyable for the Year 6 children as we can possibly make it.
+My name is Mrs Moreton and I am the Year 6 teacher.
+Our teaching assistant is Mrs Read.
+We work together as a team to make sure every day in school is as enjoyable for the Year 6 children as we can possibly can.
 We will also be doing lots of sports lessons with Mr Lord and music with Mrs Reynolds.

-PE will be on Tuesday's, but please make sure children have their PE kits in school every day, as they might sometimes get an extra session!
+PE will be on Monday’s and Thursdays, but please make sure children have their PE kits in school everyday, as they might sometimes get an extra session!

 Please make sure children read every night at home and their reading record is signed and brought into school every day.
 Children are able to change their books as soon as they complete them.

 Please make sure children access "Times Tables Rockstars" as often as possible each week.
 Their password is stuck to the front of their reading record.

 Year 6 children are also encouraged to revise independently any aspects they feel they need to in addition to weekly homework tasks.
 Homework will be given on Friday and collected in on Wednesday.